US rolls to women's hoops gold medal in Bird's last Olympics

 He was half right.

 While the general public and family members couldn't attend the games because of the coronavirus pandemic, Bird did have fiancee Megan Rapinoe in the stands cheering her on.
-Rapinoe helped the U.S. women's soccer team win a bronze medal earlier this week, scoring two goals in that game.
+Bird came over and embraced Rapinoe after the game.
+She helped the U.S. women's soccer team win a bronze medal earlier this week, scoring two goals in that game.

 A large contingent of Japanese volunteers, who had been in the Saitama Super Arena for the entire tournament sat and applauded their team.
 No actual cheering was allowed because of the coronavirus pandemic.